Published 19 Dec 2022

-Securing Operational Technology (OT) systems
+Securing Operational Technology (OT) Systems

 Frost and Sullivan together with Applied Risk have published an eye-lighting report regarding the methods to be implemented by critical infrastructures in their Operational Technology (OT) environments in order to ensure cyber resilience to prevent the catastrophic consequences a cyber-attack on these essential businesses might have.